richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 proposals to adopt.

-A major goal of this effort is to make it feasible for a wider diversity of people to volunteer as candidates for AD possitions by reducing the barriers and costs to individuals and their employers.
+A major goal of this effort is to make it feasible for a wider diversity of people to volunteer as candidates for AD positions by reducing the barriers and costs to individuals and their employers.

 --- middle